rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <pre>
     stat/uroom/POWER
 </pre>
-with "cascallback" as the callback proc.
+with "cascallback" as the callback procedure.
 <br>
 <br><b>Caution:</b>
 Make sure when subscribing to a topic that the topic is unique, especially compared to *external devices* and *internal objects*.